 Home-made bath fizzes are really simple and fun to make at home.
-There are loads of different recipes you can use - ours is a pretty simple version, based primarily on what ingredients we have available to us, and what suits both mine, and the kid's skin.
+There are loads of different recipes you can use.
+Ours is a simple version, based primarily on what ingredients we have available to us, and what suits both mine, and the kid’s skin.

 For a plain bath fizz you will need…

 Citric acid is considered by many to be a great product for treating skin problems such as mild acne, pigmentation, clogged pores, excessive sun tanning, wrinkles, and dark spots.

 Bicarbonate of Soda is an alkaline substance that is reported to have antibacterial, anti-fungal, antiseptic and anti-inflammatory properties.